xangriaz/StardewFantasy/README.md

   - ++ to fishing skill
   - tt: Tastes slimy and rubbery, like octopus tentacles.
 - Devil's Snare
-- Wormwood
-  - an extremely bitter herb, often used for brewing potions

 #### Recipes
 - Chocolate frog